Clark: Can't I just keep pretending to be your son?

 - Though her real dad is a flying incredibly wealthy politician.

-- In Charmed, Paige Matthews was given to normal parents after her birth and didn't know her true heritage until her powers started manifesting thanks to a spell Piper had cast to bring Prue back.
+- In Charmed, Paige Matthews was given to normal parents after her birth and didn't know her true heritage until her powers started manifesting in her early twenties, thanks to a spell Piper had cast to bring Prue back awakening her powers instead.

 - In Tin Man, DG believes her parents are her real parents.
 Later it is revealed that they are robots with nurturing chips.

 - In Merlin., this applies to the Uther and Morgana relationship, until season 3.
-Then we find out he IS her father.
+Then we find out Uther IS Morgana's father as he had an affair with her mother, though he isn't a sorcerer either.

 - In The Inexplicable Adventures of Bob!, Molly the Monster—arguably the most intelligent being on Earth but still young and very naive—is being raised by the very human Bob & Jean.